masih-developer/bonmano-coffee-next/README.md

 # Bonmano Coffee - Next.js App

-Bonmano Coffee is a modern web application built with Next.js 14.2, Tailwind CSS 3, Prisma, and MySQL.
+Bonmano Coffee App is a modern web application built with Next.js 14.2, Tailwind CSS 3, Prisma, and MySQL.
 This project provides a seamless and responsive coffee shop experience.

 ## 🚀 Technologies Used
 - **Next.js 14.2** - React-based framework for SSR and SSG.